 - Secondly, you can’t download or purchase new apps from the Store without a Microsoft account.

 You might prefer a local account more for your child if he or she is too young.
-It could certainly allow him/her experience and enjoy the PC without being exposed to the wilderness of the web.
-One can also activate Family Safety feature on a local or a Microsoft account for more safe use of the PC.
+It could certainly allow him/her to experience and enjoy the PC without being exposed to the wilderness of the web.
+One can also activate the Family Safety feature on a local or a Microsoft account for more safe use of the PC.